 Seasonal – this is for the camp you visit in the summer with your family, a condo near the slopes, or that second house that your relative lives in for free.
 This is similar to a home insurance policy, but provides variations in coverage for the time the unit is rented to others and personal belongings.

 Condo – the difference between a condo and a homeowner policy lies within the ownership of the building.
-Condos have common ground, which sometimes includes walls that there are commercial insurance policies protection.
+Condos have ‘common areas,’ which are typically the land surrounding the home and exterior structure.
+Sometimes common areas include interior walls and furnishings.
+This is important because common areas have protection under the commercial insurance policies in place.
 The owner of a condo may be responsible for only their personal belongings, the entire unit, or somewhere in between.
 It is important to have a conversation about your specific property.

 Mobile/Modular Home – most clients don’t realize that mobile or modular homes require a special insurance policy.
 We offer multiple options when it comes to mobile or modular home insurance to ensure you are properly protected.